bleech/visual-regression-tests/readme.txt

 = AFTER ACTIVATION =

-* By default: The start page is immediately monitored and alerts are sent to the stored admin email.
+* By default: The homepage is immediately monitored and alerts are sent to the stored admin email.
 * Open the settings to configure who should receive alerts.
 * Open a page or post to activate more tests.